 - plea agreements

 Everyone charged with a crime in Nevada is entitled to a trial.
-A plea bargain is when the defendant and prosecution in a criminal case agree to a final result without going to trial.
-If the defense and prosecution cannot agree to a plea bargain, the case will go to trial.
+A plea bargain is when you and the prosecution in a criminal case agree to a final result without going to trial.
+If you and the prosecution cannot agree to a plea bargain, the case will go to trial.

 In essence, plea bargains are the criminal law version of “settling out of court.”
-Pleas involve negotiation and compromise, but the defendant will probably get a resolution more favorable than if he/she went to trial and lost.
+Pleas involve negotiation and compromise, but you will probably get a resolution more favorable than if you went to trial and lost.

 Since Dave wishes to avoid going to jail, he asks his defense attorney to try to negotiate a favorable plea deal with the prosecutor.
 Dave’s attorney initially suggests that the prosecutor reduce the DUI charge to reckless driving, but the prosecutor refuses.
 Dave’s attorney then suggests that Dave plead to a DUI with the minimum penalties: